.exe

 To open a .exe file, you need compatible software.
 Here are some options:

-• N/A (Generally not supported directly on mobile platforms)
+• N/A (Generally not directly executable on mobile platforms without emulation or specific environments)

 Check the "Software Compatibility" section above for a complete list of programs that can open .exe files on different operating systems.